 The boys are prepared for rejection until Frances offers an alternative: She will put up her own money in exchange for an equal share in the station.

 Bob and Dickey readily accept the offer.
 What could go wrong?

 The former classical radio station host Leontyne begins her on-air project, “We went to a baseball game and an opera broke out.”
-She plays operatic compositions then suggests fitting points to play during baseball games.
+She plays operatic compositions then suggests fitting points to play them during baseball games.